tdsmale/TotemScript/README.md

  * public & private access specifiers (e.g. record vec2 { public $x:float = 0, public $y:float = 0 };
  * "loose" functions eval to normal functions with $this corresponding to record value, e.g. record a { function whatever() { print($this); } }
  * "is" must be evaluated at compile-time with record types
+ * type-casting?
 * initializer lists for arrays, both with and without indices

 #### runtime improvements
+* ref-counting cycle detection
 * line/char/len numbers for eval, link & exec errors
+* new internal string representations:
+ * "small" strings that can fit within the register value
-* two string types behind-the-scenes: the default interned strings, and a mutable string type that is created when a string is modified (which is then interned when needed e.g. equality check, hash check etc.)
+ * dynamic strings, which are created when a string is modified, then interned when that functionality is needed
 * pre-compute value-only expressions
  * discard values that aren't referenced anywhere else
-* const improvements
- * local const vars should eval to global vars wherever possible
- * global const vars should eval straight to value register
 * unroll determinate loops
 * escape analysis for arrays
 * JIT